 Alleged Incident.
-An alleged infraction of the University's Community Standards that is reported to the Office of Residence Life, Campus Security, or Vice President for Campus Life and Operational Management, or in cases when a University official witnesses and documents an alleged violation.
+An alleged infraction of the University's Community Standards that is reported to Residence Life, Campus Security, or the Associate Vice President for Campus Life and Operational Management, or in cases when a University official witnesses and documents an alleged violation.

-Incident Processing. (a) Upon receipt of a report of alleged violation of the University's Community Standards, the Vice President for Campus Life and Operational Management, or a designee, will communicate with the reporting party to gather information about the alleged violation.
-Based upon the severity of the alleged violation, the disciplinary history of the student(s) involved will be reviewed and the matter will be referred to the appropriate individual or hearing body. (b) The Vice President for Campus Life and Operational Management has the authority to render any appropriate decision in regards to the student conduct process.
-This includes, but is not limited to, immediate referral to binding arbitration.
+Incident Processing. (a) Upon receipt of a report of alleged violations of the University's Community Standards, the Associate Vice President for Campus Life and Operational Management, or designee, will communicate with the reporting party to gather information about the alleged violation.
+Based upon the severity of the alleged violation, the disciplinary history of the student(s) involved will be reviewed and the matter will be referred to the appropriate individual or hearing body. (b) The Associate Vice President and Operational Management has the authority to render any appropriate decision regarding the student conduct process.
+This includes but is not limited to, immediate referral to binding arbitration.